AbiosGaming/go-sdk-v2/README.md

 If the initial authentication fails the error message returned will override all subsequent responses.
-If an authentication request other than the intial one fails the SDK will re-try every 30 seconds for 5 minutes, after which all responses will be overriden (and thus return an error).
+If an authentication request other than the intial one fails the SDK will re-try every 30 seconds for 7 minutes, after which all responses will be overriden (and thus return an error).
+If this failure happens for long-running services a restart will be necessary.

 # <a name="rate"></a>Outgoing Rate
 Allowing the specification of an outgoing rate is to minimize the number of "429 (Too many